-2.3.2 Area to measure: This study used Agatec Distometer as for the conventional method.
-The study area was same as the Leica C10 and Zeb-Revo rover which is 3D GIS Research Laboratory.
+As for conventional method, the Agatec Distometer was used.
+This study used Agatec Distometer as for the conventional method.
+The study area was same as the Leica C10 and ZebRevo rover which is 3D GIS Research Laboratory.
 All the dimensions must be measured and obtained.
 Every parcel and every corner was measured to obtain the distance from the edges of the building to other corner.